 Pvt.
 John J. Sandor was born April 5, 1918, in Youngstown, Ohio, to Steve Sandor and Anna Kovach-Sandor.
-He had two sisters and two brothers and the family resided at 1726 Manhattan Avenue, Youngstown, Ohio.
-He was a graduate of Chaney High School, and after high school, he worked as a pipe fitter in a steel mill for U.S. Steel.
+He had two sisters and two brothers and the family resided at 1726 Manhattan Avenue and later 1655 Midland Avenue, Youngstown, Ohio.
+He was a graduate of Chaney High School, and after high school, he worked as a pipe fitter in a steel mill for Carnegie Illinois Steel Corporation.
+He registered for the draft on October 16, 1940, and named his mother as his contact person.

 The Army rushed his basic training which he completed in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.